I finally completed my 100-day challenge three days ago, which was publishing a blog post every day for 100 days.

 When you focus on getting better than yesterday, your only true competitor is you.

-It can’t get fairer competition than that, right?
+It can’t get any fairer than that, right?

 9. It’s Only the Beginning